grumpy-systems/docs/content/minecraft/lifecycle.md

 ## Lifecycle Versions

 Each server flavor has its own lifecycle rules that are found on the page for that image.
-Generally speaking, the last few upstream releases are supported and will get an update if the base container image updates.
-These updates are marked by `u0` in the container version, where `0` increments with each release.
+Each tag will contain the upstream version that's in that container (like `1.18.2`) and an internal update number (starts at `u0` and counts up).

 The internal updates may contain a few changes, but generally are the result of updated software in the Base Debian image used (like a security update) or an update to internal tooling scripts.
+These versions are released every Tuesday to keep the underlying containers up to date.

 When an image is no longer supported, that simply means that it will not receive any OS or tooling updates.
 You are free to continue using it and it will likely